Local Groups Funding Scheme

 Please note that all sponsorship requests must come via the Local Groups Funding Scheme, which must be applied to by your institution's Local Groups Representative (LGR).
 If your institution does not currently have an LGR and you are interested in taking on the role, please contact the BNA office to express interest.

-The aims of the funding scheme are to enable Local Groups (LGs) to benefit current members of the BNA and also recruit new members.
-All proposed uses for the funding must be able to demonstrate how they will achieve both these aims.
+The aims of the funding scheme are to enable Local Groups (LGs) to benefit their members, resolve issues affecting their members, and to recruit and engage new members.
+All proposed uses for the funding must be able to demonstrate how they will achieve these aims.
 Creative ideas for activities that fulfil the Objects of the BNA and engage with as many people as possible are looked on favourably.

 Such activities can include but are not restricted to: